Dehydration, Heat Exhaustion and Heat Stroke

 - Rapid breathing

 The color of your urine will tell you a great deal about your body’s level of hydration.
 When your body is depleted of fluid and dehydrated, your urine becomes very dark in color.
 In severe cases it can be a dark brown color.
-However, when your body is fully hydrated, your urine is a very light color, even clear.
+However, when your body is fully hydrated, your urine is a noticeably light color, even clear.

 How do you Prevent Heat Injuries?